 Although there is not a black and white definition for what is considered undue influence, you will most likely be able to recognize it when you see it.
 Consider the situation when an elderly person gives their entire estate to a live in caretaker, even though they might have a great relationship with their grandchildren who visit them every weekend.
 There is a presumption if there is a fiduciary relationship, and it the documents of a Will or Trust benefits that individual who acts as a fiduciary.
 If the lawyer who wrote the will receives some benefit from that will, that lawyer falls under the category “undue influence”Breach of Fiduciary Duty

 The trustee of a Trust and the Executor of a Will are required to follow to legal fiduciary duties.
 Because the Trustee and Executor are the only individuals legally allowed to gather and distribute assets, they have the opportunity to mishandle the administration of a Trust or Will, whether it is intentional or not.
 If these duties are not followed, Trustees and Executors open themselves to the possibility of litigation from beneficiaries of the decedent’s estate.Creditors

 Creditors must always be paid before distributions can be made to beneficiaries.
 In order for Creditors to properly assert their claims to a decedent’s estate, they must be provided proper notice.
 However, if a decedent’s estate is distributed without paying creditors, a Creditor cane file a claim in the probate court to recoup its losses.

 There is a variety of litigation which improper estate plans can be subject to, whether from improper drafting, or inadequate administration.
-To help protect your estate plan from these potential pitfalls, contact attorney George S. Bellas to schedule a free consultation and review.
+To help protect your estate plan from these potential pitfalls, contact attorney George S. Bellas to schedule a consultation and review.